DerekHJH/derekhjh.github.io/_pages/workexperience.md

   * Lead the *Reasoning-Aware Attention Sparsity (RaaS)* Project, which leads to a paper accepted by ACL 2025.
   * Co-Lead the DeepServe Project, which leads to a paper accepted by ATC 2025.

 * **Mar.
-2022 - June 2024**: Research Assistant in WXG of Tencent Inc, with Yuetang Deng and Hailiang Huang
+2022 - June 2024**: Research Assistant in WXG, Tencent Inc, with Yuetang Deng and Hailiang Huang
   * Lead the *adaptive distributed build* Project, which leads to a paper accepted by ASE 2023.
   * Co-lead the *AI-assisted code generation* Project, which leads to a paper accepted by ESEC/FSE 2023.